microshift-io/microshift-documentation/themes/docsy/userguide/content/en/docs/Getting started/_index.md

     git clone --recurse-submodules --depth 1 <em>https://github.com/my/example.git</em>
     </pre>

 You can now edit your local versions of the site's source files.
-To preview your site, go to your site root directory and run `hugo server` ([see the known issues on MacOS](#known-issues)).
+To preview your site, go to your site root directory and run `hugo server` ([see the known issues on macOS](#known-issues)).
 By default, your site will be available at http://localhost:1313/.
 To push changes to your new repo, go to your site root directory and use `git push`.

 #### Using the command line